roshin-India/Data-structure-algorithms/is-prime-using-numberof-factors/README.md

 # Problem Description

-### Given a number A. Return 1 if A is prime and return 0 if not.
+### Given a number A. Return "prime" if A is prime and return "not prime" if not.

 Note :
 The value of A can cross the range of Integer.

 Problem Constraints
-1 <= A <= 1012
+1 <= A <= 10^12

 Input Format
 The first argument is a single integer A.

 Output Format
-Return 1 if A is prime else return 0.
+Return "prime" if A is prime else return "not prime".

 Example Input
 Input 1: